Japanese Language: Katakana

 Katakana is literally "fragmentary kana" and is square and angular in shape in comparison with the more rounded hiragana.

-Katakana is often taught in Japanese kindergarten and, along with hiragana, is learnt before children begin on Chinese characters in the first grade of elementary school.
+Katakana is often taught in Japanese kindergarten and, along with hiragana, is learned before children begin on Chinese characters in the first grade of elementary school.

 How Katakana is used